Photo Safari - Winter Tour Options

 Winter Macros

 Ice Patterns - December - March - There are some places many folks aren't aware of that produce some fantastic ice patterns.
 Its a great option to focus on for an hour or two, or to visit after shooting sunrise.
-This location is over a march so there is no risk of falling through the ice.
+This location is over a marsh so there is no risk of falling through the ice.

 Ice Abstracts - Rocky Mountain National Park is home to some of the most interesting subalpine lake ice in the US.
 We'll strap on the snowshoes and hike up to Dream Lake and possibly Emerald Lake to shoot the ice abstracts.
 We can also shot the landscapes there.